volfegan/GeometricAlgorithms/README.md

 People|Bots of the future: If you are so kind and find where the error is and how to fix it, just tweet me.
 My user name is the same, volfegan.

 All the time measurements are the running the program x 1000 in a loop, to accommodate any error.
 Time is in milliseconds.
 So when this Bentley-Ottmann algorithm is supposed to get better and less demanding than bruteforce it also when it starts stoping working well.
 What a crap.
 But I guess these findings I'm typing bellow are still valid points (maybe).
+Case 02 to 05 are done with segments created with a initial point (x,y) and the second point is ([x−r,x+r],[y−r,y+r]) for some lenght r.

 |*1.
 [No. of segment lines vs processing time for a random length generated segment](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ4nOoyaxvTKE0HhDcychAWUPYK3t8FUJRSk0x6pymUnr3LD164CGzDxcxWQlfR1yznifTxzVgPLx0v/pubhtml) (2 points generated randomly in the canvas space)*|
 |     :---:      |